SSPW/ERLTSpeaker/iOS/GettingStarted.md

 Before You Start
 ----------------

 Make sure your iOS device is on the same network as the EasyRaceLapTimer raspberry pi.
-Make sure you can load the Monitor tab of the EasyRaceLapTimer webserver, (http://192.168.42.1/monitor for default image and wifi setup).
-Make sure you are getting updates when transponders pass the sensor array
+Make sure you can browse the Monitor tab of the EasyRaceLapTimer webserver, (http://192.168.42.1/monitor for default image and wifi setup).
+Make sure you are getting updates when transponders pass the sensor array or when a new race session is created.

 Installation
 ------------